-The analysis of rate requests submitted to the Credible student loan marketplace revealed that private lenders offer rates that can be competitive with costly federal PLUS loans — particularly when borrowers apply with a cosigner.
+The analysis of rate requests submitted to the Credible student loan marketplace revealed that private student loan lenders offer rates that can be competitive with costly federal PLUS loans — particularly when borrowers apply with a cosigner.

 - Fifty-one percent of undergraduates shopping for loans with a cosigner on the Credible platform received personalized rate quotes, compared to 20 percent of undergrads who did not have a cosigner.